 - Public health officials will continue to monitor key indicators weekly to provide residents and businesses a realistic, data-driven approach to understanding the current COVID-19 situation.
-We will communicate to the public regularly via social media and on our website, which phase we are currently in and if we are approaching the transition to a new phase.
+We will communicate to the public regularly via social media and on our website.

 Where can I find guidance for my business to reopen?

 Wisconsin Economic Development Corporation has guidelines for various business industry openings: